 - Cost Approach – The cost approach for calculating the value of a trademark assumes the cost of creating or replacing an existing trademark of equal market potential and strength.

-Our trademark assignment attorneys can also explain other approaches for valuing the assignment or licensing of your trademark based on the reason for the valuation and/or the nature of the transaction.
+Our Tampa and Orlando trademark and patent assignment attorneys can also explain other approaches for valuing the assignment or licensing of your trademark based on the reason for the valuation and/or the nature of the transaction.
 To learn more about the practice and the ability of our lawyers to advance your company’s profit and growth objectives, contact the Daniel Law Offices P.A. at 866.377.2836.